After moving into our first home, of course the first thing to be set up is our coffee bar!

 In our little ranch house we just purchased the kitchen and dining area are all in one.
 (If you missed all the before pictures, check out our new house here!)
 There is plenty of space for a medium sized table, and right across from the table area, there was a big blank wall.
 That wall would be perfect for a hutch, buffet, or sideboard.
 So we decided to add the coffee bar there.

 We centered it perfectly on the wall and hung my large wall mounted drying rack above.
+(Update: The link is where I purchased mine but they no longer carry it.
+HERE is a very similar one!)
 Then I took our vintage teacups I got from my grandma and mother-in-law, along with plain white mugs and added them to the drying rack in an ombre pattern.

 I knew I wanted to have a tray to put our coffee pot on to protect the stained top of the sideboard so I picked up this little chippy tray on sale!
 I’m loving the look of it and you can’t do much better than half off!
 I am also starting a collection of Ironstone and this space was the perfect spot to show off a pitcher.